yatish2026/Sustainovation2025-/README.md

-# 💧 Project: AQUA-WISE GUARDIANS
+# 💧 Project: AQUA-WISE GUARDIANS Team Onyx

 ### 🏆 Built for the Sustainovation 2025 Hackathon